by Collyn Rivers

 Do not seek a large kitchen, most travellers find cooking and eating habits change.
 Many move to doing most cooking on a portable stove outside.
 Furthermore, that rarely used large kitchen results in less space elsewhere.

-Most caravans have a very limited (legal) ability to carry more than basic requirements – this is particularly so when water tanks are filled.
+Most travel trailers have a very limited (legal) ability to carry more than basic requirements – this is particularly so when water tanks are filled.
 Most single axles have a mere 250 kg (550 lb).
 The water maybe 80-100 kg (175-220 lb) of that.
-Twin axle caravans typically have 350 kg (770 lb), less water.
+Twin axle travel trailers typically have 350 kg (770 lb), less water.
 (Water weighs 1 kg/litre).

 Buy a new RV in 5 steps – step 3